websanova/vue-auth/docs/Faq.md

 ### My app has 2 or more fields required for authentication.

 In this case write a custom [auth](https://github.com/websanova/vue-auth/tree/master/drivers/auth) and simply append the fields together using some kind of separator such as a pipe (`|`), semicolon (`;`), etc.

+## Axios

+### I only see `Error: Request failed with status code 400...` text when I print out the error.

+The response from axios is contained within the response object.
+You should try to `console(res.response)`.